 By the time I went to bed, the sound of the snowplow scraping the road was a welcomed sound.
 When we woke up there was a blanket of snow several inches thick on everything.

-The boys went out to shovel, build snow forts and play in the snow.
-After a couple of hours they were frozen to the core and still fallen snow was applying another bit of white everywhere they had worked so hard to clear.
+The boys went out to shovel, build snow fort, and play in the snow.
+After a couple of hours they were frozen to the core and still falling snow was applying another bit of white everywhere they had worked so hard to clear.

 So once they got warmed up from their excursion, we thought it would be fun to make some snow ice cream.
 The lot of fresh, undisturbed snow was too good to pass up.